Xx-AmrHossam-xX/quiz-editor/README.md

 # quiz-editor
 A project to create and edit quizes
 ## Todo
-* Manipulate the url of the user
+* Test App for bugs
+* Make proper UI
 * Add Validation
-* Make proper UI
 * Refactor